 Corrected error count, repeat.
-Incremented for the first detected Corrected error, which also records other syndrome for the error, and subsequently for each Corrected error that matches the recorded other syndrome.
+Incremented for the first countable error, which also records other syndrome for the error, and subsequently for each countable error that matches the recorded other syndrome.
+Corrected errors are countable errors.
+It is IMPLEMENTATION DEFINED and might be UNPREDICTABLE whether Deferred and Uncorrected errors are countable errors.

 This field resets to an IMPLEMENTATION DEFINED which might be UNKNOWN on a Cold reset.
-If the reset value is UNKNOWN, then the value of this field remains UNKNOWN until software initializes it.

-- Note

-For example, the other syndrome might include the set and way information for an error detected in a cache.
-This might be recorded in the IMPLEMENTATION DEFINED ERRMISC < n > fields on a first Corrected error.
+If the reset value is UNKNOWN, then the value of this field remains UNKNOWN until software initializes it. -- Note --- For example, the other syndrome might include the set and way information for an error detected in a cache.
+This might be recorded in the IMPLEMENTATION DEFINED ERRMISC< n> fields on a first Corrected error.
 CECR is then incremented for each subsequent Corrected Error in the same set and way.